vanducng/datafold-docs/docs/os_diff/how_to_use/how_to_use_with_toml.md

 ---
-sidebar_position: 3
+sidebar_position: 2
-title: How to use
+title: How to use with a TOML configuration file
 ---

 # How to use